 Beyond the Website: Automating Your Support Channels Across WhatsApp and Instagram

-None of those reached your support inbox.
-All three moved on.
+None of those ever hit your main inbox, so all three people just moved on.

-The question isn't whether you should expand your support channels.
-It's how to do it without your team drowning in notifications across five different apps simultaneously.
+So the real challenge isn't whether you should be on more channels, t's how to do it without your team drowning in notifications from five different apps at once.

 Let me show you.